nickyiliwang0000/h/accessibility/accessibility-testing.md

 - **[Accessibility Insights for Web](https://chrome.google.com/webstore/detail/accessibility-insights-fo/pbjjkligggfmakdaogkfomddhfmpjeni?hl=en)**
 Extension similar to WAVE developed by Mircosoft, which means it's available on Mircrosoft Edge!
 - **Lighthouse**
-Lighthouse is an open-source tool owned by google.
+Lighthouse is an open-source tool owned by Google.
 You can use it as a [Firefox](https://addons.mozilla.org/en-US/firefox/addon/google-lighthouse/) or [Chrome](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) extension.
-If you are using the Chrome browser, you can also access it without the extension via your dev tools unde the *Audits* tab.
+If you are using the Chrome browser, you can also access it without the extension via your dev tools under the *Audits* tab.
 Lighthouse is great not only for accessiblity audit, it can also run peformance and best practices reports.
 - **[aXe](https://www.deque.com/axe/)**
 Similar to WAVE and Lighthouse, [aXe](https://www.deque.com/axe/) is a browser extension tool.
 It is developed by [Deque](https://www.deque.com/), a company that provides accessibility solutions and training.
 The aXe tool is geared more towards developers and works well with web apps.